nivalix/architectura/README.md

 A proof-of-concept application that uses generative AI to produce architectural design concepts combined with real-world location images, evaluated using quantitative image quality metrics.

-Originally built as a group project at BINUS University, then cleaned and improved for portofolio purposes.
+Originally built as a group project at BINUS University, then cleaned and improved for portfolio purposes.

 ---